 Our staff has also been intrigued by the Future - the topic of the 2011 Honors Colloquium - and the evolution of futures studies - the systematic study of the forces, factors, and trends that shape the future in order to assess the possibility, probability, and desirability of change.
 Why is it important that the future be studied?
 Iranian-Canadian futurist Alireza Hejazi (2009) has suggested that the study of the future moves us "from a passive or fatalistic acceptance of what may happen to an active participation in creating preferred futures."
 Why should the study of the future be democratized?
-German-Jewish futurist Robert Jungk (1987) observed, "Most developing nations seem to accept that their future lies in catching up with the present of the developed nations...This means that it is in the power of the rich nations to define and refine the future and to propagate their images...This is power - he (sic) who has insight into the future also controls some of the present.
-For that reason it is absolutely essential that futures research be internationalized as quickly as possible...
+German-Jewish futurist Robert Jungk (1987) observed, "Most developing nations seem to accept that their future lies in catching up with the present of the developed nations...This means that it is in the power of the rich nations to define and refine the future and to propagate their images....This is power - he (sic) who has insight into the future also controls some of the present.
+For that reason it is absolutely essential that futures research be internationalized as quickly as possible....
 The future belongs to all of us..."
-Renowned for his narrative vision of a utopian future in which science and technology have the capacity to eradicate disease and eliminate poverty, Japanese-American futurist Michio Kaku (2010), the keynote speaker for the 2010 URI Diversity Week, also cautions that we are globally a sub-Type 1 civilization on a scale in which Type 3 is highest.
+Renowned for his narrative vision of a utopian futurist Michio Kaku (2010), the keynote speaker for the 2010 URI Diversity Week, also cautions that we are globally a sub-Type 1 civilization on a scale in which Type 3 is highest.
 Our leanings toward warfare over natural resources and destruction of the planet could yet plunge us into self-destructive dystopia.
 Several of the 2010 URI Diversity Week workshops are reflections on exploring alternatives, choosing goals, and deciding on actions for the future.